-World requirements for current 439 reactors totalling 370 GWe in 30 countries are about 65,000 te U per year.
-Known low cost resources will last over 80 years even with once-through use.
+World requirements for current 439 reactors totaling 370 GWe in 30 countries are about 65,000T U per year.
+Known low-cost resources will last over 80 years even with once-through use.
 Recycling U and Pu will extend this time.

-Uranium Abundance, Occurrence and Commercial deposits
+Uranium Abundance, Occurrence, and Commercial Deposits